Ganges shark: Specimens

+One female specimen was recorded at Sassoon Docks in Mumbai, India, in February 2016, measuring 266 cm total length.
+It was caught in the Arabian Sea.

 Molecular biology

 Glyphis species, like other sharks, exhibit a very slow rate of genetic change.
 This makes them even more vulnerable to becoming extinct, as they are unable to adapt to the rapid and extreme changes caused by humans to their environment.

 As only a few specimens exist, naturally little material available is for genetic sampling.
 However, two websites list records for G. gangeticus:

 The Barcode of Life Data Systems (BOLDS) Stats website lists one record: